 ~ My thoughts ~

-~ Where to find The Forgotten Secret ~
+~ Where to find The Stationmaster’s Daughter ~

 ~ About Kathleen McGurl ~

-Kathleen McGurl lives near the sea in Bournemouth, UK, with her husband and elderly tabby cat.
+Kathleen McGurl lives near the sea in Bournemouth, UK, with her husband.
 She has two sons who are now grown-up and have left home.
 She began her writing career creating short stories, and sold dozens to women’s magazines in the UK and Australia.
 Then she got side-tracked onto family history research – which led eventually to writing novels with genealogy themes.
 She has always been fascinated by the past, and the ways in which the past can influence the present, and enjoys exploring these links in her novels.

-Be sure to drop by the other blogs on the tour!
+Be sure to drop by the other stops on the The Stationmaster’s Daughter blog tour!